Help us #raisethewhale, reap wonderful rewards!

 A New Museum of Zoology

-The Museum of Zoology is now closed for refurbishment until 2016, with support from the Heritage Lottery Fund.
+The Museum of Zoology is now closed for refurbishment until early 2017, with support from the Heritage Lottery Fund.

 Find out more about the redevelopment on the Wonders of the Animal Kingdom project pages, and the online publication .
 In order to realise our ambitious plans and provide a Museum that our collections deserve, we need to raise additional funds.
 Any donation, however small, will help.
 To make a donation, please go to the Wonders of the Animal KingdomUniversity of Cambridge Online Giving page